amoffat/GetLostDocs/docs/reference/starting-dev-env.md

 This is the recommeded way for beginners to use the Get Lost level template.
 You don't need anything installed on your computer... just a web browser and a Github account.
 Github Codespaces is a way to launch VSCode (and other programs) in the browser, so you can do all of your work in the browser without installing anything locally.

+!!! note

+    This method is easiest for beginners, but it's pretty limited for more seasoned developers.
+If that's you, try the [Local Devcontainer](#local-devcontainer) method instead.

 To get started, [open the level template repo](https://github.com/amoffat/getlost-level-template) and follow the instructions in the README.

 ### 🚨 Troubleshooting